bchurchill/pldi19-equivalence-checker/README.md

 for your benchmark.
 There are a few other things that need to be updated as well:

-(i) If you have re-named the functions, update the TARGET and REWRITE in the 'variables' file with the paths to the generated assembly code.
+1. If you have re-named the functions, update the TARGET and REWRITE in the 'variables' file with the paths to the generated assembly code.

-(ii) If you have changed the parameter types or the return types of the function, you will need to update the DEF_INS and LIVE_OUTS sets in the 'variables' file.
+2. If you have changed the parameter types or the return types of the function, you will need to update the DEF_INS and LIVE_OUTS sets in the 'variables' file.
 Each of these variables contains a set of x86-64 registers.
 The best way to find the correct setting